ShubhankarK/task1/README.md

 Sub-task 1:
 	'''
-        Task: A simple hello-world at http://localhost:8080/ that displays a simple string like "Hello World - Arpit"; replace "Arpit"   with your own first name).
+        <p>Task: A simple hello-world at http://localhost:8080/ that displays a simple string like "Hello World - Arpit"; replace "Arpit" with your own first name).</p>
         '''
 	Steps for execution:
           •  Enter http://localhost:8080/ in the search bar of your browser.